Groupage Freight vs Full Load Haulage

 | Transit time | 3–7 working days (includes consolidation) | 24–48 hours (direct delivery) |

-| Consolidation wait | 24–48 hours at depot | None — immediate dispatch |
+| Consolidation wait | 24–48 hours at depot | None—immediate dispatch |

-| Delivery stops | Multiple (vehicle drops multiple shipments) | Single point-to-point delivery |
+| Delivery stops | Multiple (vehicle drops multiple shipments) | Single point-to-point or multiple stops under your direction |

 | Vehicle capacity used | Shared with other shippers | Exclusively yours |

-| Tracking | Batch-level (fewer updates) | Real-time GPS per vehicle |
+| Tracking visibility | Batch-level (fewer updates) | Real-time per vehicle |

-| Suitable for hazardous goods | Some restrictions; must consolidate with compatible cargo | Yes — entire vehicle sealed for hazmat |
+| Hazardous goods handling | Some restrictions; must consolidate with compatible cargo | Yes—entire vehicle sealed for hazmat/ADR compliance |

 | Environmental impact | Lower (shared journey) | Higher per shipment (dedicated vehicle) |

-| Schedule flexibility | Fixed consolidation + routing schedule | Flexible — negotiate pickup/delivery times |
+| Schedule flexibility | Fixed consolidation and routing schedule | Flexible—negotiate pickup/delivery times and route |

 When to Choose Groupage Freight

 - Regular, smaller shipments: Weekly or fortnightly orders under 5 tonnes.
+Consolidation becomes predictable and reliable.

 When to Choose Full Load Haulage